RobeDM/LIBIRWLS/README.md

 #### Compiling:

-You need to run make in the library folder:
+You need to run make in the library folder to build LIBIRWLS.
+If you have installed atlas using apt-get:

-    cd LIBIRWLS
+    cd LIBERALS
     make

+If you have manually installed ATLAS, you must tell the installation directory.

+    cd LIBERALS
+    make ATLASDIR=/installation/directory

 ### Mac OS X

 #### Dependencies:

-This software needs BLAS and Lapack standard routines.
-We have two different alternatives:

- - If you are a Mac user, there is no need to install them because Mac comes with BLAS and LAPACK since Maverick.
-The names of the files are libBLAS.dylib and libLAPACK.dylib, in some OS X versions they are in the folder:

-        /System/Library/Frameworks/Accelerate.framework/Frameworks/vecLib.framework/Versions/Current/

-    The folder may change depending on the OS X version, you can use the command find to find out the location:

-        sudo find /System/Library/ -name "libBLAS.dylib"
-        sudo find /System/Library/ -name "libLAPACK.dylib"

-    These libraries are not in a library path, you need to put a copy of them in the folder /usr/local/lib

- - The alternative is to download both libraries, compile them and put the libraries in the library path.[In this link](https://pheiter.wordpress.com/2012/09/04/howto-installing-lapack-and-blas-on-mac-os/) you can find simple and detailed instructions to do that.
+This software needs the ATLAS algebra standard routines.
+You need to download ATLAS from the [official repository] (https://sourceforge.net/projects/math-atlas/files/) and install it following the instructions that are detailed in the file INSTALL.txt.
+If you are impatient, for a basic installation on a 64 bits computer, this is the basic outline:

+        tar -xvjf atlas3.10.2.tar.bz2
+        cd ATLAS
+        mkdir my_build_dir
+        cd my_build_dir
+        ../configure -b 64 --prefix=/installation/directory !
+Tell the installation directory
+        make                                                ! tune and compile library
+        make check                                          ! perform sanity tests
+        make ptcheck                                        ! checks of threaded code for multiprocessor systems make time                                           ! provide performance summary as % of clock rate make install                                        ! copy the library in the installation directory

 #### Compiling: